 Stefaan G. Verhulst

-Verhulst’s latest scholarship centers on how technology can improve people’s lives and create more data-driven and collaborative forms of governance.
-Specifically, he is interested in the perils and promise of collaborative technologies and how to harness the unprecedented volume of information in a responsible way to advance the public good.
+Verhulst’s latest scholarship centers on how technology can improve people’s lives and the creation of more effective and collaborative forms of governance.
+Specifically, he is interested in the perils and promise of collaborative technologies and how to harness the unprecedented volume of information to advance the public good.

 Before joining NYU full time, Verhulst spent more than a decade as Chief of Research for the Markle Foundation, where he continues to serve as Senior Advisor.

 He is also an Adjunct Professor in the Department of Culture and Communications at New York University, Senior Research Fellow for the Center for Media and Communications Studies at Central European University in Budapest; and an Affiliated Senior Research Fellow at the Center for Global Communications Studies at the University of Pennsylvania’s Annenberg School for Communications.

 Previously, at Oxford University, he co-founded and was the Head of the Programme in Comparative Media Law and Policy at the Centre for Socio Legal Studies, and also served as Senior Research Fellow of Wolfson College.
 He is still an emeritus fellow at Oxford.
 He also taught several years at the London School of Economics.